rnduldulaojr/tornado-swirl/README.md

 Swirl uses the ```@restapi``` decorator to get both the routing info AND the swagger spec which is derived from the method module docs.
 While ```@schema``` decorator is used to mark classes to include them into the ```components/schemas``` section of the resulting OpenAPI spec.

 ## Current Release:
+* V. 0.1.11 -- Fixed bug where descriptions are not being included in schema and schema properties.
 * V. 0.1.10 -- Lowered Python version requirement to 3.6, Added add_global_tag to tornado_swirl import.
 * v.
 0.1.8 -- Support `tags` OpenAPI property.
 * v.
 0.1.7 -- Fixed bug where multiple host value (comma delimited) appears on ```servers``` value.
 Also modified ```swirl.describe``` behavior.